as1ndu/as1ndu/content/post/why-blockchain-is-not-yet-working.md

 So as you can see, the blockchain is thousands of magnitudes unable to manage a global traffic of financial transactions.
 This is what they call the "Scalability Problem"

 Coming up with a solution to scalability the problems without tarnishing the original value propositions of a blockchain (immutability/security, decentralisation & censorship resistance) is not trivial.
-It has been nick named the ["scalability trilemma"](https://github.com/ethereum/wiki/wiki/Sharding-FAQ#this-sounds-like-theres-some-kind-of-scalability-trilemma-at-play-what-is-this-trilemma-and-can-we-break-through-it) by Vitalik (Ethereum's co-author).
+It has been nick named the ["scalability trilemma"](https://github.com/ethereum/wiki/wiki/Sharding-FAQ#this-sounds-like-theres-some-kind-of-scalability-trilemma-at-play-what-is-this-trilemma-and-can-we-break-through-it) by Vitalik Buterine (Ethereum's co-author).

 ### 2. Lack of Intuitive Private Key Management.